chicolucio/chicolucio.github.io/_portfolio/2022-06-project_churn_prediction.md

 ### Undersampling

 Our first strategy is using `RandomUnderSampler` from the Imbalanced Learn library.
 This sampler applies a random undersampling technique, which randomly delete examples in the majority class.
 The sampler will be added to the pipeline of steps to be applied after the preprocessing and before the model.
 Importantly, the change to the class distribution is only applied to the training dataset.
 The intent is to influence the fit of the models.
 The sampling is not applied to the test or holdout datasets used to evaluate the performance of a model.

+Full details with code can be seen on the [GitHub repository](https://github.com/chicolucio/customer-churn-prediction).

+Results:

     LR
         Metric      |    Mean    |  Std Dev